thelovelab/tximeta/inst/script/tximeta.knit.md

   housekeeping genes, arbitrary gene sets, genes expressed in GTEx tissues
 * liftOver is clunky and doesn't integrate with GenomeInfoDb.
 It requires user input and there's a chance to mis-annotate.
-Ideally this should all be automated with fixed
+Ideally this should all be automated.

 ### Facilitate plots and summaries